 Making brands sustainable.

-With a new building, all nature wants to do is make it collapse.
+As with a new building, all nature wants to do is make it collapse.
 It may be beautifully designed and engineered, built from excellent materials and made with care and attention, but already soon after it’s construction, it’s on its way down.
-It may take decades or centuries, eventually it will be reclaimed by the earth.
+It may take decades, centuries or millennia but eventually it will be reclaimed by the earth.

 Gravity, climate and lack of maintenance are the biggest existential threats but there are many more attacks it needs to repel to keep standing up.
 Even very recent buildings, no longer seen as relevant, have the shortest life expectancy.
 They’ll suffer from neglect lack of thought and financial investment and won’t be around long.